AbishekBasnet/lab2/README.md

 Issues Encountered
-1. One thread is not being deleted.
-2. Responding to a thread is not functioning.
+1. Responding to a thread is not functioning.
-3. The initial message is not being displayed within the thread.

 Actions Taken